 As with most careers, your earnings can vary widely depending on how much experience you have and the type of work you do.
 But it's also important to realize that writers can be paid in different ways.

 Writers with salaried jobs generally receive regular paychecks.
 For example, a technical writer who works for a software company on a full-time basis will be paid according to the terms of his or her employment contract.

 In contrast, self-employed freelance writers don't receive a salary.
 Instead, they often sell their work, so their income depends on how much of their material they sell.
 As a result, their incomes can vary a lot.
 Consider this: Harry Potter author J.K.
-Rowling made $95 million in 2017.2 On the other end of the spectrum, a 2018 survey of freelance writers found that 28 percent make less than $15 an hour.3
+Rowling made $95 million in 2017.
+On the other end of the spectrum, the website Content Wonk performed a survey of freelance writers in 2018 and found that 28 percent make less than $15 an hour.

 Of course, it's also possible to publish a book yourself.
 With a self-published book, you will receive all the profits from its sales.
 On the other hand, you will also pay for the expenses of publishing it and promoting it.
 Similarly, you can write a screenplay and independently produce a movie based on it, without signing a deal with a movie studio.
 You can also publish articles you've written on your own blog or website.

 Simply put, advances in technology have given writers more control over their careers and how much money they can earn.
 But going the independent route also means that, along with your writing, you will need to develop your marketing and public relations skills.
 After all, promotion is often the key to success for writers who work on their own.